-Sting: ‘The Church’s Liturgy and Music Fed This Artistic Soul’
+Sting: ‘The Church’s Music and Liturgy Fed This Artistic Soul’

 Sting spoke to the Register ahead of performing with Jamaican reggae singer Shaggy at the city’s Parco Auditorium della Musica.
 The Sting & Shaggy 44/876 Tour comes to the U.S. from September.

-You composed the Dies Iraefor the ‘Giudizio Universale’ show.
+You composed the Dies Irae for the ‘Giudizio Universale’ show.
 What is your view of the show in general?

 I think it’s a wonderful educational tool.
 It would be great for people to go and see before they go and see the Sistine Chapel.
 You see the complexity and genius of [Michelangelo’s] vision.
 And you know, when you go to the Sistine Chapel, it’s so far away and there’s so much of it, so it really explains why it was commissioned and what he went through to do it.
 It’s kind of fascinating and I’m pleased that I could contribute something, although I was a little surprised [the Dies Irae] was the grand finale of the whole thing, but of course the Last Judgment would be.